MakeItBack/MakeItBack/README.md

 - 🔭 I’m currently working on making my sites look great on mobile
 - 🌱 I’m currently learning advanced Javascript
-- 👯 I’m looking to collaborate on something fun and worthwhile
+- 👯 I’m contributing to open source through [Hacktoberfest!][Hacktoberfest]
 - 🤔 I’m looking for help with getting a dev job
 - 💬 Ask me about learning to code ... or ultralight hiking gear, or woodworking
 - ⚡ Fun fact: I once saw Oasis play in the back room of a pub